Arakelov motivic cohomology I: Arakelov motivic cohomology

-\rema \mylabel{rema_propertiesHBhat} \begin{enumerate}[(i)] \item \mylabel{item_remarki} The map in \refeq{definitionArakelov} is a map of $A$-modules.
-Taking the homotopy fiber in the category of $A$-modules yields an object $\widehat{A^{\Mod}} \in A-\Mod$.
-By the Quillen adjunction \refeq{adjunctionModule2} and \cite[Theorem 19.4.5]{Hirschhorn:Model}, $\widehat{A^{\Mod}}$ is weakly equivalent (in $\Spt$) to $\widehat A$.
-In this sense, it does not matter whether we take the homotopy fiber in $\Spt$ or $A-\Mod$.
-In particular, $\HBhatS$ is an object of $\DMBei(S)$ and $\BGLhatS$ is in $\DMBGL(S)$. \item We are mainly interested in gluing motivic cohomology with Deligne cohomology.
+\rema \mylabel{rema_propertiesHBhat} \begin{enumerate}[(i)] \item \mylabel{item_hats3} \refth{hats}\refit{hats1} shows that $\BGLhat$ does not depend on the choice of the spectrum representing $\BGL$.
+In a similar vein, one can show that given a map $A \r A'$ of strict ring spectra (respecting the ring structure) that is also a weak equivalence, $[\widehat A]$ is mapped to $[\widehat {A'}]$ under the canonical equivalence of categories $-: \t^L_A A' : \Ho(A-\Mod) \r \Ho(A'-\Mod)$.
+In this sense, the $\BGL$-module structure on $\BGLhat$ does not depend on the choice of the strict ring spectrum.
+We will not use this fact, though. \item We are mainly interested in gluing motivic cohomology with Deligne cohomology.
 However, nothing is special about Deligne cohomology.
-In fact, given some scheme $f: T \r S$ (not necessarily of finite type), and complexes of presheaves of $\Q$-vector spaces $D(p)$ on $\Sm / T$ satisfying the conclusion of \refth{DeligneCohomology}\refit{A1invariance}, \refit{firstChern}, \refit{projectiveBundle} (actually \refeq{Kunneth} suffices), \refit{etaleDescent}, and \refit{DGA}, everything could be done with $f_* D(p)$ instead of $\eta_* \Deligne(p)$.
+In fact, given some scheme $f: T \r S$ (not necessarily of finite type), and complexes of presheaves of $\Q$-vector spaces $D(p)$ on $\Sm / T$ satisfying the conclusion of \refth{DeligneCohomology}\refit{A1invariance}, \refit{firstChern}, \refit{projectiveBundle} (actually \refeq{Kunneth} suffices), \refit{etaleDescent}, and \refit{DGA}, everything could be done with $f_* D(p)$ instead of $\eta_* \Deligne(p)$. \end{enumerate} \xrema